Complete Guide to Boat Lily Care and Growth

 Ingredients for an ideal Boat Lily potting mix including indoor soil, perlite, bark, and coarse sand arranged beside a green pot with a heart motif.

 Boat Lily wants a mix that drains well but still holds some usable moisture.
-Dense peat-heavy soil stays wet too long around the crown.
-A super gritty cactus mix can dry a little too fast indoors unless your home runs humid and warm.
 The sweet spot is an airy houseplant mix.

 • 2 parts indoor potting mix